AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

 Repo:
 * What went well:
   * The teamwork and planning
-  * Getting the project going and having a program that works as anticipated
+  * Getting the project going and having a program that work as anticipated
 * What didn’t work as expected:
   * We had some problem with getting the program to run on all of our computers because of a problem with the mvn-app.iml file.
 We solved the problem by adding the file to .gitignore.
+This was our first time using Maven, so there was a slight learning curve there.
 * New activities or tools for next exercise:
   * Create the card-class
+  * Create the robot-class

 When starting, we drew up some thoughts on what we thought the mechanisms would become, and what order they should be created in, to create a Minimum Viable Product.
 Initially we set a goal to finish the presentation portion and begin the card portion.